magento/devdocs/src/guides/v2.3/frontend-dev-guide/css-topics/using-fonts.md

 See the [magento2-ui-library](https://magento-devdocs.github.io/magento2-ui-library/icons.html) for an icon list and implementation.

 To customize a font you import, consider using [IcoMoon](https://icomoon.io/app/).
-To override Luma or Blank theme icons font, change the font path in the following way.
+To override Luma or Blank theme icon fonts, change the font path in the `_theme.less` file.
+For example:

 Apply the changes in _theme.less